Mariners designate catcher Jacob Nottingham for assignment, recall pitcher Wyatt Mills

 Walk this way?

-Mariners manager Scott Servais was asked about a noticeable trend of fewer intentional walks in baseball this season — a total of 96 in 986 games.
+Mariners manager Scott Servais was asked about a noticeable trend of fewer intentional walks this season — 96 in 986 games.
 Barry Bonds seemed to get 96 on his own in a season.

 “I don’t necessarily think it has totally went away,” Servais said “We’ve done it a couple times this year.
-Also, there are plenty of times that come up throughout the game where you are going to pitch around guys.
+Also, there are plenty of times that it comes up throughout the game where you are going to pitch around guys.
 And it doesn’t show up in the in the column as an intentional walk, but it was the unintentional intentional walk, so to speak.
 And that happens a lot more in the game than maybe it did in the past.
 So it’s still out there.
 It’s still strategically a part of the game, match-up-wise.”

-And that subject is fitting when you are playing Mike Trout in a series.
+And that subject is fitting when playing Mike Trout in a series.
 The perennial MVP candidate came into Saturday’s game with a .425/.523/.781 slash line with eight doubles, six homers, 14 RBI, 14 walks and 23 strikeouts in 21 games.
 And his torture of Mariners pitchers is well known.

 Trout added to those totals with a two-run homer in the first inning Saturday off of Ljay Newsome.